arshiya2704/Login_demo/README.md

-# Login_page_ejs_node
+# Login_demo

-Login page using the eps template and node.js as the backend language
+Login page using technologies:

+• Frontend: ejs </br>
+• Backend:  node.js

+Steps to run the application:
+1. Import the project in Eclipse
+2. Right click and Run as -> npm install
+2. Right click and Run as -> Node.js Application

+Below are some screenshots demonstrating the application: